-Expressionism, artistic style in which the artist express not the objective reality but rather the subjective emotions and responses that objects and events arouse within a person.
+Expressionism is an artistic style in which the artist expresses not the objective reality but rather the subjective emotions and responses that objects and events arouse within a person.

 Expressionism was a dominant style in Germany in the years immediately following World War I, where it suited the postwar atmosphere of cynicism, alienation, and disillusionment.

-Expressionist used jagged, distorted lines; rough, rapid brushwork; and jarring colours to depict urban street scenes and other contemporary subjects in crowded, agitated compositions notable for their instability and their emotionally charged atmosphere.
+Expressionists used jagged, distorted lines; rough, rapid brushwork; and jarring colors to depict urban street scenes and other contemporary subjects in crowded, agitated compositions notable for their instability and their emotionally charged atmosphere.

 Max Beckmann was a German painter, writer, and sculptor who was known for the dramatized nightlife, and mythical or biblical scenes in his work.

 Although he is broadly labeled as an expressionist painter, he rejected the movement and denied being a part of it.
 Beckmann often depicted his own face in his work, which can be identified by a frowning face with a large head.